rss2023/web-prod/_program/panels.md

 # Industry Panel

-*Introduction*: Each panelist will describe their career path and current work in robotics.
+*Introductions*: Each panelist will describe their career path and current work in robotics.
 <br>
 *Moderated Discussion*: The moderator will pose questions to the panelists that will cover a broad set of topics.
 The discussion might touch upon recent developments and aspects of real-world production systems, and opportunities versus challenges in deploying modern research advances.
 <br>